Wyoming State Statutes on Transparency, Accountability and Ethics

 (vi) Precinct committeemen and precinct committeewomen elected at the primary election shall not be required to file a statement of contributions and expenditures;

-(vii) Any political action committee or organization supporting or opposing any statewide initiative or referendum petition drive, any statewide ballot proposition or any candidate for statewide office and any organization making an independent expenditure under W.S.
-22-25-102(k) and filing pursuant to W.S.
-22-25-106(b)(i) or (h) shall file statements required by this section with the secretary of state.
+(vii) Any political action committee or organization supporting or opposing any statewide initiative or referendum petition drive, any statewide ballot proposition or any candidate for statewide office and any organization causing an electioneering communication or an independent expenditure to be made and filing pursuant to W.S.
+22-25-106(b)(i) or (h) shall file reports required by this section with the secretary of state.

-(b) Statements required to be filed at least seven (7) days before any primary, general or special election and statements required to be filed after any primary, general or special election shall be filed electronically.
+(b) Reports required to be filed at least seven (7) days before any primary, general or special election shall be filed electronically.

-(c) Any statement required under this chapter to be filed with:
+(c) Any reports required under this chapter to be filed with:

 (ii) A county clerk, may be filed electronically if the board of county commissioners has adopted rules consistent with the requirements of W.S.
 9-2-2501 which allow for electronic filing.